 Where to stay There are many hotels on Long Island, ranging from luxurious to budget.
 Some of them are located right on the beaches.
 Montauk has a few lodging options as well.
 Prices for accommodation usually drop in October.

 Upstate New York, and particularly Hudson Valley, offers an incredibly scenic foliage experience.
-You can start with the famous Walkway over the Hudson in Poughkeepsie and then move north towards Dutchess County.
+You can start with the Hudson Highlands State Park and the famous Walkway over the Hudson in Poughkeepsie and then move north towards Dutchess County.
 River Road in Rhinebeck, Poets' Walk Park, the campus of Bard College in Annandale-on-Hudson, and Tivoli Bays are some of the most scenic spots in the area.
 Take a ride on Route 9, Route 78, and Route 199 to enjoy the rural area dotted with farms and picturesque small towns.

 Where to stay Hudson Valley has many charming boutique hotels, bed and breakfasts, or farm lodging to choose from.
 Check the area around Poughkeepsie, Rhinebeck, or Tivoli.